 Refurbishments of cruise ships are always exciting news for the new upgraded features onboard.
 This month we received more news on Princess Cruises’ Caribbean Princess refurbishment for summer 2019 and the amenities to be added onboard – news I was excited to hear about and believe many more will too.
 I was able to visit Caribbean Princess in Greenock in spring of 2017 just as she had finished her 2017 dry dock refurbishment.
 This is the edited version featuring both news of the 2017 upgrades and at the end of the post, you can learn about the fresh new additions for 2019.

 Before she could commence her Britain & Ireland summer 2017 season, Caribbean Princess received a two-week multi-million refurbishment in the Bahamas.
 But how does she look?
-Certainly more impressive with the Princess Cruises’ blue Seawitch logo painted on her hull – previously she was just in white.
+Certainly more impressive with the Princess Cruises’ blue Seawitch livery painted on her hull.
+Previously she was just ‘dressed’ merely in white.

 The atrium, or the Piazza as it is called, is instantly recognisable.
 It seems very little has changed on the surface as the design of the three-storey atrium and its venues seem the same.
 However, upon closer inspection, you will spot that there are screens on the walls that weren’t there before.
 This is because during the dry-dock Caribbean Princess was made Ocean Medallion-ready.
 All the required technical adaptations have been carried out for the launch of Ocean Medallion in 2018 Caribbean sailing season.
 And if you don’t yet know what Ocean Medallion is – read all about this exciting wearable technology here and how it can enhance your cruise experience.